Cruise industry pressures CDC for green light to sail by July, calling ban ‘outdated’

 Since starting again, nearly 400,000 passengers have sailed in more than 10 markets with safety measures such as testing, mask-wearing and distancing in place, the association said.
 Based on public reports that the group tracks, there have been fewer than 50 reported cases of the coronavirus.

-“The cruise industry has adopted a high bar for resumption around the world with a multilayered set of policies that is intended to be revised as conditions change,” CLIA president and CEO Kelly Craighead said in the statement.
+“The cruise industry has adopted a high bar for resumption around the world with a multilayered set of policies that is intended to be revised as conditions change,” CLIA President and CEO Kelly Craighead said in the statement.

 She said in the statement that the CDC’s “outdated” conditional sailing order “does not reflect the industry’s proven advancements and success operating in other parts of the world, nor the advent of vaccines, and unfairly treats cruises differently.”